heyselbi/matmul/README.md

 oc apply -f pipeline-run.yml
 ```

-Now your pipeline is running!
-It can be confirmed that it is running with:
+Now the pipeline is running.
+It can be confirmed with:
 ```bash
 oc get pr
 ```